 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

-Ashland is in the process of reviewing and accepting Authentic Ashland 2035 – A Comprehensive Plan for the City of Ashland, which is in compliance with the Wisconsin Smart Growth laws.
+in 2017, Ashland completed and approved Authentic Ashland 2035 – A Comprehensive Plan for the City of Ashland, which complies the Wisconsin Smart Growth laws.
 The new comprehensive plan outlines Ashland’s values and how the City will work to protect and strengthen our natural setting and resources; our small city character and our sense of community; our heritage; our arts, architectural roots, and recreational assets; and our economic prosperity.

 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 Ashland’s park system is extensive and includes habitat for many bird species, including open water, sand beach, emergent coastal wetlands, and varied woodlands.
 More detailed data on birds detected at these sites is available upon request.

 D. Document that current municipal planning seeks to provide additional bird habitat.

 The City owns over 30 acres of land within the “Bay City Creek” overlay district (lands within 300 feet of the ordinary high water mark of Bay City Creek), which runs from rural areas south of Ashland, through the City, and into the Chequamegon Bay of Lake Superior.
 The creek and its associated ravine form an oasis for birdlife and a major wildlife corridor within city limits, hosting black bears, bobcats, many migrant songbirds, and breeding birds such as Ruffed Grouse, Veery, Great Horned Owls, N. Cardinals, and various warblers.